Kermit Roosevelt III

-Early life
+Early life and education

-Roosevelt was born in Washington, D.C. on July 14, 1971.
-His father, also named Kermit, was a great-grandson of President Theodore Roosevelt.
+Roosevelt was born in Washington, D.C., on July 14, 1971.
+His father, also named Kermit, was a son of Kermit Roosevelt Jr. and a great-grandson of President Theodore Roosevelt.
 He graduated from St. Albans School (where he was a Presidential Scholar), Harvard University, and Yale Law School.
 He was a law clerk for Judge Stephen F. Williams of the D.C.
 Circuit, and clerked for U.S. Supreme Court Justice David Souter.

 Career

 Roosevelt worked as a lawyer with Mayer Brown in Chicago from 2000 to 2002 before joining the Penn Law faculty in 2002.
+He was an assistant professor, from 2002 to 2007, and Professor of Law (Conflict of Laws, Constitutional Law), from 2007 to 2021, when he was appointed as David Berger Professor for the Administration of Justice.

 Roosevelt's areas of academic interest include conflicts of law and constitutional law.
-He has published in the Virginia Law Review, the Michigan Law Review, and the Columbia Law Review, among others, and his articles have been cited twice by the United States Supreme Court and numerous times by state and lower federal courts.

-Some of his recent scholarly publications include "Detention and Interrogation in the Post-9/11 World," delivered as the Donahue Lecture at Suffolk University Law School in 2008, "Guantanamo and the Conflict of Laws: Rasul and Beyond" (2005), published in the University of Pennsylvania Law Review, "Constitutional Calcification: How the Law Becomes What the Court Does," University of Virginia Law Review (2005), and "Resolving Renvoi: the Bewitchment of Our Intelligence by Means of Language," University of Notre Dame Law Review (2005).
+His articles have been cited twice by the United States Supreme Court and numerous times by state and lower federal courts.
+His scholarly publications include "Resolving Renvoi: the Bewitchment of Our Intelligence by Means of Language," University of Notre Dame Law Review (2005).

 Roosevelt has also written two novels, both of which dramatize legal settings.

-Roosevelt's scholarship concerns constitutional law, the Supreme Court, national security and civil liberties, US Presidential history, and Japanese American internment.
-He is a frequent contributor to national and international media outlets, including Time, The New York Times, The Huffington Post, and Newsmax.
 His TEDx talk (June, 2016) is entitled "Myth America: The Declaration, the Constitution, and Us."

 Activities

-In December, 2015, Kermit Roosevelt was a keynote speaker at The Commonwealth Club in San Francisco, California.
-Karen Korematsu, daughter of Fred Korematsu and director of The Korematsu Institute, attended the event.
-In May, 2016, Roosevelt and Karen Korematsu were featured speakers at the National Constitution Center for a program entitled, "Civil Liberties in Times of Crisis."
-Jess Bravin, the Supreme Court correspondent for The Wall Street Journal, served as moderator.
+In May, 2016, Roosevelt and Karen Korematsu (daughter of a prominent American opponent of Japanese-American internment during World War 2) were featured speakers at a National Constitution Center program.
 It is the first time a member of the Roosevelt family and a member of the Korematsu family appeared in a public forum.

 Roosevelt is a Distinguished Research Fellow of the Annenberg Public Policy Center at the University of Pennsylvania and a member of the American Law Institute.
 In November 2014, the American Law Institute announced that Roosevelt had been selected as the Reporter for the Third Restatement of Conflict of Laws.
-Roosevelt is also a lecturer for Kaplan Bar Review.
-He prepares students in all 50 states for the Constitutional Law portion of the bar exam.